board of governors

 We have extensive Safeguarding, Child Protection, Behaviour Management policies and procedures in place to safeguard our students from harm.
 Throughout the year staff and the Governing Body received Child Protection and Safeguarding training to up date on existing skills and this is kept under review annually or earlier if there are changes to government legislation.

-Our security and access systems have been designed to ensure the safety of the children whilst on the school premises.
 All visitors to the school are also issued with visitor badges with signing in and out procedures in place.

 The school continues to carry out DBS checks for staff and volunteers to the site in order to safeguard our pupils.
-The school reports annually to Governors on Safeguarding and Child Protection processes which are in place at the school.

 The school carries out regular health and safety risk assessments for the premises.
 Fire drills take place each half term and rigorous risk assessments are also carried out for all visits and trips.